RocaVincent/iguane_harmonization/README.md

 To apply IGUANe harmonization separately from preprocessing, you can use the script *./harmonization/inference.py*.
 Three variables need to be defined:
 - `mri_paths`: list of the filepaths of the preprocessed MR images.
 - `dest_paths`: list of the destination filepaths for the harmonized MR images.
 - `weights_path`: filepath (*.h5*) for the weights of the harmonization model.
-You can let it to *./iguane_weights.h5* to use the model we trained in our study our use your own model.
+You can let it to *./iguane_weights.h5* to use the model we trained in our study or use your own model.

 The scripts runs faster with GPU but can also be used with CPU only.